zaiisao/Documentation/en/faqs/gaming.md

 After the user leaves a channel, the SDK changes the `AudioSessioCategory` parameter as `AVAudioSessionCategoryPlayAndRecord` and `mode` as `AVAudioSessionModeVoiceChat`.
 The background music uses the in-call volume.

 To keep the audio volume steady when the user leaves the channel, we recommend you to set `AudioSessionCategory` to the same mode as before joining the channel.

-This is automatically set in AMG SDKs later than v2.2 and Native SDKs released after 2019.
+<div class="alert note">This is automatically set in AMG SDKs later than v2.2 and Native SDKs released after 2019.</div>

 **Why are there conflicts between the audio effects and the voice after a user joins a channel?**